 What does it mean to be a citizen of the world?
 Being a global citizen means that you feel "at home" in any country.
 As the globe becomes more connected by the nanosecond, it can be overwhelming to keep up.
 News stories are constantly breaking and tensions are high in many places.
-Even knowing what to say to your international business partners can be challenge.
-Here, we share a few tried and true solutions to get along with anyone, wherever you may be.
+Even knowing what to say to your international business partners can be challenge at times.
+Here, we share a few tried-and-true solutions to get along with anyone, wherever you may be.

 Show interest in the local culture.
 Ask questions about unique traditions or objects you see during your visit.
 In turn, expect that your hosts will have questions about what life is like in your home country.
 Be open to participating in any special rituals or holidays that occur during your assignment.
 Food is almost always an expression of the culture, so it can be a wonderful conversation starter.
 Inquire about ingredients or techniques that are unfamiliar to you, and be sure to dish out the compliments on meals that you particularly enjoy!